|Updates to this chapter underway and due imminently|

-- Published, highly sensitive, validated search strategies (filters) to identify randomized trials should be considered, such as the Cochrane Highly Sensitive Search Strategies for identifying randomized trials in MEDLINE (but do not apply these randomized trial or human filters in CENTRAL).
+- Published, highly sensitive, validated search filters to identify randomized trials should be considered, such as the Cochrane Highly Sensitive Search Strategies for identifying randomized trials in MEDLINE (but do not apply these randomized trial or human filters in CENTRAL).

-Cite this chapter as: Lefebvre C, Glanville J, Briscoe S, Littlewood A, Marshall C, Metzendorf M-I, Noel-Storr A, Rader T, Shokraneh F, Thomas J, Wieland LS.
+Cite this chapter as: Lefebvre C, Glanville J, Briscoe S, Featherstone R, Littlewood A, Marshall C, Metzendorf M-I, Noel-Storr A, Paynter R, Rader T, Thomas J, Wieland LS.
 Chapter 4: Searching for and selecting studies.
 In: Higgins JPT, Thomas J, Chandler J, Cumpston M, Li T, Page MJ, Welch VA (editors).
-Cochrane Handbook for Systematic Reviews of Interventions version 6.0 (updated July 2019).
-Cochrane, 2019.
+Cochrane Handbook for Systematic Reviews of Interventions version 6.3 (updated February 2022).
+Cochrane, 2022.
 Available from www.training.cochrane.org/handbook.